How to Wear Ankle Boots in 2020 (Including 2 Styles to Retire)

-1. COMBATThe beloved ’90s grunge footwear is back with a vengeance, and flat Dr. Martens are popping up everywhere.
+1. COMBATThe beloved ’90s grunge footwear is back with a vengeance, and updates on the OG Dr. Martens are popping up everywhere.
 Classic black leather is still the most popular option, but deep burgundy, white and even high-shine patent styles are tied for a close second, if you’re hoping to shake things up.

 Wear Them With: Opposing Fabrics

-Our favorite way to rock combat boots is with pieces that totally oppose their tough vibe.
-Silk slip skirts, cream-colored cashmere sweaters and ladylike handbags all give your Dr. Martens a much more sophisticated and modern upgrade.
-Just make sure your skirt goes no longer than mid-calf so your legs aren’t overwhelmed by so much fabric.
+Our favorite way to rock combat boots?
+With an outfit that totally opposes their tough vibe.
+Silk slip skirts, cream-colored knit sweaters and ladylike handbags put a sophisticated and modern spin on your lace-up footwear.
+Just make sure your skirt hits at mid-calf or higher, so your legs aren’t overwhelmed by too much fabric.

-Wear Them With: Straight-Leg Jeans and a Structured Top
+Wear Them With: Light Wash Jeans and Tie-Dye

 Wear Them With: All Your Basics